SamuelSnowball/Major-Project/README.md

 # Major-Project
 My final year project, a prehistoric Mars scene created with WebGL and JavaScript.

-The scene demonstrates how Mars would've looked in its Noachian period (around 4 billion years ago).
-Essentially it was so I could add water.
+The scene demonstrates how Mars would've looked around 2-4 billion years ago.

 The project is being developed using the SCRUM methodology.